 Change your incision dressings.
-Your incisions will seep fluid and some blood for a short time after surgery.
+The incisions on your breast and at any nipple graft site will seep fluid and some blood for a short time after surgery.
 Keep dressings clean and dry.
 A cotton swab with peroxide is appropriate for cleansing incisions.
 Do not remove any steri-strips over your stitches.
 Apply anti-bacterial ointment over the steri-strips, and then apply a gauze pad.
-If you have a drain placed in your incisions, carefully follow the instructions for drain care and record drained fluid on the Drain Care Instructions and Log.

-Wear a support bra or your surgical garment around the clock.
+Wear a support bra around the clock.
 Follow the instructions specifically and wear this garment at all times.
+If you do not wear proper support, you may stress any incisions on the breast, which can result in the formation of irregular scars.

 Do not smoke.
 Smoking can greatly impair your safety prior to surgery and your ability to heal following surgery.
 You must not smoke.
 Relax.
 Do not engage in any stressful activities.
-Do not lift your hands over your head.
+Do not lift you hands over your head.
 Do not lift anything heavier than a paperback book.
 Take care of no one, and let others tend to you.